 The New York City Department of Housing Preservation and Development (HPD) are continuing the process of identifying an affordable housing project that is consistent with the General Project Criteria (as defined above).
-During 2nd quarter 2009, HPD continued to explore and evaluate potential projects to which it may allocate and administer funds for an affordable housing program.
+During 3rd quarter 2009, HPD continued to explore and evaluate potential projects to which it may allocate and administer funds for an affordable housing program.
 While HPD had previously looked to develop affordable housing in conjunction with Federal new construction financing programs, including 202 senior housing programs, HPD is no longer pursuing this option due to programmatic constraints at the New York City Housing Authority.
 HPD had discussed using \$2 Million from this agreement to enhance the already existing agreement for rehabilitation and upgrades at Masaryk Towers on the Lower East Side, but has found funding within the city&rsquos budget to cover those costs.
-LMDC and HPD have met several times to determine the best use of these funds, but as of this date have not created a plan.
+LMDC and HPD have met several times to determine the best use of these funds, and as of the end of the 4th quarter, while no decision has been made, enhancing the already existing Chinatown/LES acquisition fund is a possibility.